jakenielson/croak.io-archived/README.md

 ## To Do

-* Style blog components
-* Write an article
 * Update OG images to 1200x1200
+* Fix blog typos
+* Center blog headers
+* Add indent to paragraphs

 * The mounted and beforeDestroy logic that adds and removes style should instead add and remove a class
 * Rename and rethink bloks with additional configuration (I understand these better now)